A Note From Brad Micklin

 What’s drives me?
 Protecting men’s rights in divorce.

 If you are a father, divorce can be especially tough.
-There’s nothing more personal than your relationship with your children, which is why I’ll always advocate for your rights as a father during and after your case.
-From our initial consultation to the day your divorce is finalized, I will stand by your side and walk you through the necessary steps to help protect your rights as a father, especially if you anticipate alienation attempts or interference with your parenting rights.
+There’s nothing more personal than your relationship with your children, which is why I’ll always advocate for your rights and protect you against any alienation attempts or interference with your parenting rights.